-The cover crops were a mix of triticale (Triticosecale Wittm), cereal rye (Secale cereale L.), common vetch (Vicia sativa), radish (Raphanus sativus), and clover (Trifolium incarnatum) seeded in 20 cm rows at 89.2 kg ha- in late October.
+The cover crops were a mix of triticale (Triticosecale Wittm), cereal rye (Secale cereale L.), common vetch (Vicia sativa), radish (Raphanus sativus), and clover (Trifolium incarnatum) seeded in 20 cm rows at 89.2 kg ha-1 in late October.
 The cover crops are terminated in late March of the following year using a stalk chopper followed by disk incorporation in the ST system or sprayed with a 2% solution application of glyphosate after chopping and left on the surface as a mulch in the NT systems.
-Detailed descriptions of the study site and management have been published in previous works (Mitchell et al., 2017, 2015; Veenstra et al., 2006; Mitchell et al., 2016c)

-Figure 1 Study site location at Five Points, California (California's Central Valley extent map from Faunt (2012)).
+Figure 1 Location of the study site at Five Points, California (California's Central Valley extent map from Faunt (2012)).